 After breakfast, guests will return to O R Tambo International Airport (Johannesburg) for a flight to the town of Livingstone in Zambia.
 Guests will be met on arrival at Livingstone Airport, from where we visit the Livingstone Museum en route to the hotel.
 The town was established in 1905 by the British South Africa Company and bears the name of the famous missionary explorer, Sir David Livingstone.
 The Livingstone Museum is centrally located and houses the largest collection of Livingstone's letters and journals.
 It bears testament to the legacy of this legendary man who spent more than half of his life in Africa.
 A glimpse of the thundering Victoria Falls is followed by check-in at the hotel, where the late afternoon is spent at leisure.

-The morning will start with breakfast, after which guests will visit the Mosi-oa-Tunya National Park, from where different views of the awe-inspiring Victoria Falls are enjoyed.
+The morning will start with breakfast, after which, from where different views of the awe-inspiring Victoria Falls are enjoyed.
 The unusual form of the falls enables virtually its entire width to be viewed face-on from as close as 60 meters, as the Zambezi River drops into a deep, narrow gorge.
 On our way back to the hotel, guests will visit the village of Chief Mukuni and his people.
 Chief Mukuni jointly rules the Victoria Falls region with his queen, Be Dyango.
 The Mukuni monarch practices a dual kingship system following both male and female lineages.
 Because of this dual-rule arrangement, which is present even at village level, gender imbalance is on a comparatively small scale in this culture.
 The visit will offer guests a better understanding of how the Chief and Queen manage the lives of their approximately 7 000 subjects.

 The morning is devoted to an elephant-back safari in a wilderness area not far from Livingstone.
 An experienced elephant minder will accompany each elephant and client.
 Upon mounting the elephants, the safari begins.
 View game and savor the experience of riding silently through the African bush atop a gigantic pachyderm.
 Your safari ends with a short training session and interaction with the elephants and is followed by a late breakfast or early lunch.
 Guests then return to the hotel where they are met during the late afternoon for a sunset cruise on the mighty Zambezi River.
 View game coming to the water’s edge for a late afternoon drink, as the setting sun creates a splendid display of warm colors over one of Africa's finest wilderness areas.

 A leisurely breakfast is followed by a transfer to Livingstone Airport and from there a connecting flight to Johannesburg.
 Guests will be met on arrival in Johannesburg and are then assisted in transferring to an international return flight to their country of origin, or, alternatively, are transferred to any location of their choice in either Johannesburg or Pretoria.
-Memories of an exclusive 14 Day Cape, Wine, Kruger and Vic Falls Tour are sure to be painted in your recollections forever.
+Memories of a wonderful African tour are sure to be painted in your recollections forever.

 Experience the 'world in one country' on an expertly guided private tour.